jvielemeyer/human-ramp-walking/README.md

 		- _plot_means.py_ (plot mean curves over trials and subjects)
 3. data folder: “Data_Level_2”
 	- data compressed as .npz
- 	- could be created by VPP calculation tool GUI, see paragraph “calculation”, or can be downloaded from the figshare repository
+ 	- could be created by VPP calculation tool GUI, see paragraph “calculation”, or can be downloaded from the FigShare repository
   	- note: you need at least one file for each setting to create the plots

 ## Start in terminal with the following input: